SLaks/SLaks.Blog/_drafts/code-snippets-simple-visitor.md

 categories: [C#, design-patterns, code-snippets]
 ---

+_This post is part of a [series](/#code-snippets) of blog posts called code snippets.
+These blog posts will explore successively more interesting ways to do simple tasks or abuse language features._

+Roslyn does something like this for symbols.

 ```csharp
 public static void Visit(this Login login, Action<TwitterLogin> twitter, Action<FacebookLogin> facebook, Action<PasswordLogin> email) {
 	if (login == null) throw new ArgumentNullException("login");